pei886/tp/docs/DeveloperGuide.md

 * 1b.
 Duplicate team member

     * 1b1.
-System checks the database and finds a team member with identical names or emails.
+System checks the database and finds a team member with identical emails, phones or telegrams.
     * 1b2.
 System shows an error message.

       Use case ends.

-**Use Case: UC2 - Add Organisation**
+**Use Case: UC2 - Add Organisation Member**

 **MSS**

-1. User requests to add an organisation and provides information about the organisation.
+1. User requests to add an organisation member and provides information about the organisation member.
-2. System stores the new organisation's details.
+2. System stores the new organisation member's details.

    Use case ends.